Revast, Tework, Mediascape: Phone sex trap from the Czech Republic

 Daher fordere ich Sie auf, die Forderungs- und Mahnschreiben sofort einzustellen und die Rechnung zu stornieren.

-Die schriftliche Bestätigung der Ausbuchung teilen Sie mir bitte bis spätestens xx.xx.xxxx [insert the date by which you want to have a confirmation] mit.
+Die schriftliche Bestätigung der Ausbuchung teilen Sie mir bitte bis spätestens xx.xx.xxxx [enter the date by which you wish to receive confirmation] mit.

 Da die Forderung unrechtmäßig ist, werden weitere Schreiben Ihres Unternehmens erfolglos bleiben.